CZ-NIC/fred-mod-whoisd/README.rst

       only a subset of switches and options implemented by RIPE server.
 If you use an option which the RIPE server understands to, but our doesn't, than the server returns error and help message.

-.. topic:: Q: What is the meaning of attribute temp-c?

-   A: It is a mysterious attribute of domain, which was introduce to ease
-      transition from old domain registration model to new one.
-It is a burden of domains registered in old model.
-The new domains cannot have this attribute.